This post may contain affiliate links, from which we earn an income.

 - Drive the Col du Tourmalet road, if you dare!

 - Take a trip to the pretty medieval town of Saint-Bertrand de Comminges where Roman ruins have been discovered.

 - Visit the simple and atmospheric Cathédrale Sainte-Marie, a UNESCO World Heritage Site in Oloron Sainte-Marie.

 Nantes is often overlooked as a destination, but this historically important port city that grew rich on the back of the slave trade, is now a lively and innovative town with loads of attractions and and some superb seafood restaurants.
-It’s also well located for exploring the surrounding countryside and coast of the Vendee.
+It makes for a great weekend getaway from Paris and is also well located for exploring the surrounding countryside and coast of the Vendee.

 Must-see attractions are the castle of the Dukes of Brittany, where you can find out about the history of the city, the beautiful Gothic cathedral and the verdant botanical gardens.

 For foodies, freshly made crepes are a must.
 If it’s fresh seafood straight from the Atlantic you’re craving, head for Marche de Talensac, for fish cooked right off the boat.